kreonjr/CourseProject/python/collect_data/README.md

 Git must be installed for `clone_forks.py` to work.
 This project used git version 2.17.1.windows.2.

-The scripts were tested and run in an Anaconda Python 3.8.8 virtual environment.
+The scripts were tested and run on macOS Big Sur and in an Anaconda Python 3.8.8 virtual environment.

 Python packages used:
 * beautifulsoup4 4.10.0